3DJakob/react-tinder-card/readme.md

 - type: `boolean`
 - default: `true`

-Whether or not to let the element be flicked away off-screen after a swipe
+Whether or not to let the element be flicked away off-screen after a swipe.

 ### `onSwipe`

-- requried
+- required
 - type: `SwipeHandler`

 Callback that will be executed when a swipe has been completed.
-It will be called with a single string denoting which direction the swipe was in: `'left'`, `'right'`, `'up'` or `'down'`
+It will be called with a single string denoting which direction the swipe was in: `'left'`, `'right'`, `'up'` or `'down'`.

 ### `onCardLeftScreen`

 - optional
-- type: `SwipeHandler`
+- type: `CardLeftScreenHandler`

 Callback that will be executed when a `TinderCard` has left the screen.

 ### `preventSwipe`

 - optional
-- type: `String Array`
+- type: `Array<string>`
+- default: `[]`

 An array of directions for which to prevent swiping out of screen.
 Valid arguments are `'left'`, `'right'`, `'up'` and `'down'`.